Threat-Assessment/threat-assessment.github.io/index.md

 ## Team

-Argument Map Assessment is designed, implemented, and maintained by Chester Leoso and Karissa Tabadero.
+Argument Map Assessment is designed, implemented, and maintained by Karissa Tabadero and Chester Leoso.